junaidmohad/junaidmohad/README.md

 </div>

 ### 💡 About Me
-I’m an IT Support & Junior System Administrator with 2+ years of experience supporting enterprise environments, currently working on large-scale infrastructure operations at Kuwait Oil Company (30,000+ users).
+I’m an IT Support & Junior System Administrator with 2+ years of experience supporting enterprise environments, currently working on large-scale infrastructure operations (30,000+ users).

 My background spans networking, Linux systems, security fundamentals, and automation.
 I’m actively building hands-on projects in Linux, DevOps, and cloud security with the goal of moving into a System / Security / DevOps Engineer role.